 Click here for list of approved courses.

-- able to be in New Jersey from May 28 through Aug.
-2, 2013 for the summer training program
+- able to be in New Jersey from Tuesday May 30 through Friday Augest 4, 2017 for the summer training program

-- be a U.S. citizen or permanent U.S. resident attending a U.S. university.
+- be a U.S. citizen, U.S. national or permanent U.S. resident attending a U.S. university.

 The Project L/EARN application consists of